jake-edel/ce_console.net_4.6.1/README.md

 ## How To Use

 The initial stair config JSON data should be located in the `data` folder and is referenced by the `configFilePath` variable in the first line of the `Main` function body.
-Set this variable to point at the config data and run the program inside the IDE.
+Set this variable to point at the configuration data and run the program inside the IDE.

-## How it works
+## How It Works

 ### First Transformation: Tower Config Data => Flight Quantites + Lengths

-* The first transformation, `constants_transformer.json`, reads through each flight and calculates specific variables for each flight, based on variables `riseHeight`, `runLength`, `landingWidth`, `landingLength`, `isDogLeg`, `isDdl`, etc. The goal of this transformation is to flesh out the initial config data and provide more detailed and granular values for specific parts.
+* The first transformation, `constants_transformer.json`, reads through each flight and calculates specific values, based on variables `riseHeight`, `runLength`, `landingWidth`, `landingLength`, `isDogLeg`, `isDdl`, etc. The goal of this transformation is to flesh out the initial config data and provide more detailed and granular values for specific parts.

-* The transformation relies on built in JUST methods for simple operations, and calls outside functions for more complex calculations.
+* The transformation relies on built-in JUST methods for simple operations, and calls outside functions for more complex calculations.
 These helper methods are located in the `TransformationMethods` class library.

 * It outputs a JSON file, located at `output/flightConsts`.
-Each object contains calculated values for the quantities and lengths needed for the next transformation.
+Each object contains calculated values per flight for the quantities and lengths needed for the next transformation.

 ### Second Transformation: Flight Quantites + Lengths => Flight Bill of Materials

 * The second transformation, `tower_transformer.json`, creates a bill of materials for each flight.
 The bill of materials breaks down each flight into separate parts.
 Each part contains a material id, a quantity of units, a part quantity, and a location description.
 The material id refers to a material object located in `data/materials.json`.

-* The transformation pulls the calculated values from the first transformation, and assigns them to each part in the bill of materials.
-* The majority of the calculations are located in the first transformation, and the second one pulls the values from the first.
-The second transformation contains logic to determine the material for the stringers (based on the `stringerThickness` variable), and sums the values for the different dog leg, ddl, and ddl extension conditions.
+* The majority of the calculations are located in the first transformation.
+The second transformation pulls the values from the first, and assigns them to each part.
+The second transformation only contains logic to determine the material for the stringers, and sums the values for the dog leg, ddl, and ddl extension conditions.
-* It outputs to `output/full_tower_output`, which should contain a full bill of materials for each flight, with each part having a material, quantity, and quantity of units.
+* It outputs to `output/full_tower_output`, which contains a full bill of materials for each flight, with each part having a material, quantity, and quantity of units.

 ### Deserializing Data and Calculating Part Weight/Price